robocomp/web/gsoc/2021/posts/alejandro_fernandez/post03.md

     python object_detection/export_tflite_graph_tf2.py --pipeline_config_path=object_detection/ssd_mobilenet/pipeline.config
     --trained_checkpoint_dir=object_detection/ssd_mobilenet/checkpoint --output_directory=object_detection/models_tflite/ssd_mobilenet

 After that, we can pass to the last part to create the tflite model with all necessary metadata.
-For that, I wrote a tiny script of Python with the information provided by the tutorial.
+For that, I wrote a tiny script of Python with the information provided by the tutorial, this script is located in the following directory research/object_detection/models_tflite/ssd_mobilenet.

     import tensorflow as tf
     from tflite_support.metadata_writers import object_detector